Tok/sd-forge-deforum/README.md

 ## Installation

-After setting up the latest [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and deleting any old versions you may have had installed before:
+First install the latest version of [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and delete any old or alternative versions of this plugin you may have had installed before (=remove this directory if it already exists: `<forge_install_dir>/extensions/sd-forge-deforum`).

+### Activate Python venv
+Depending on your setup, you may need to make sure that the virtual environment for Python that's used Forge is active by running `<forge_install_dir>/venv/Scripts/activate.bat`.
+It should be visible on your commandline when Forges venv is active.

+### Install the Extension
+With Forges venv active do:

     cd <forge_install_dir>/extensions
     git clone https://github.com/Tok/sd-forge-deforum